kubernetes/enhancements/keps/sig-api-machinery/20190324-declatative-field-manager.md

 ## Proposal

-To achieve the goals, we would add a field to ObjectMeta called `options`, this field would contain options for the api server being only `fieldManager` for now, but might get extended in the future.
+To achieve the goals, we would add a field to ObjectMeta called `options`, this field would allow to send options to the api server.
+The field will be in the form of a map of string keys and values that gets validated to contain only known options (currently `fieldManager`).

 This field should not get persisted to storage and is solely for sending request options information to the apiserver.
-When the `options.fieldManager` field is not set, the apiserver would fallback onto current behavior and default the fieldManager (or fail).
+When the `options.fieldManager` value is not set or empty, the apiserver would fallback onto current behavior and default the fieldManager (or fail).

 This means, we add a field that is optional metadata, write-only and non-persisted and exists for the sole purpose of sending request information to the apiserver.
-The `options.fieldManager` should take a non empty string or be unset and should follow the same criteria as [ManagedFieldsEntry.Manager](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#managedfieldsentry-v1-meta).
+The `options.fieldManager` value should accept a non empty string or be unset and should follow the same criteria as [ManagedFieldsEntry.Manager](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#managedfieldsentry-v1-meta).

-Setting or not setting the field will cause the following behavior for both apply and non-apply operations:
+Setting or not setting the `options.fieldManager` value will cause the following behavior for both apply and non-apply operations:

 - If the fieldManager request option is set for the request (for example through kubectl), it will get used as manager
-- If the newly introduced `options.fieldManager` field is set in the received request, it will get used as manager
+- If the newly introduced `options.fieldManager` option is set in the received request, it will get used as manager
 - If both of the two options are set and do not match, the request will get rejected.

 An example of setting the field would be: